lukemorgan9/Cyclistic-Case-Study/README.md

 These are my recommendations to the marketing team based on the insights gained from my analysis of the past 12 months of trip data:

 1. **Offer discounted seasonal/weekend-only/off-peak memberships**:
  - Offer a 6-month or quarterly membership for users who only intend to use the bikeshare service during the warmer months.
  - Offer discounted weekend-only or weekday-only memberships for users who only take trips on certain days of the week.
  - Offer off-peak only memberships for those who don't take trips at busy hours.
--

 2. **Advertise the cost benefits of membership for longer journeys**:
--
+ -  Casual users, who are on average taking longer journeys, should be made aware of
+3. **Advertise memberships at tourist sites**:
+ - Target casual users with advertisements located where they are riding to and from, especially during the summer when the bikeshare service is most popular.
-4. Advertise memberships at tourist sites during the summer and encourage users to use Cyclistic for their morning commute by promoting the cost, health and environmental benefits.
+ - Encourage users to consider using Cyclistic for their morning commute.
+ - Promote the cost, health and environmental benefits.

 Further research into the behaviors of individual riders would yield more useful insights for the marketing team to devise future marketing strategies.